-Portico Academy Trust works with key local partners to promote the welfare of children and protect them from harm.
-This includes providing a co-ordinated offer of early help assessment when additional needs of children are identified and contributing to inter-agency plans which provide additional support through a Child in Need or a Child Protection Plan.

-All staff members have a duty to identify and respond to children who may be in need of help or protection.
+- 6.1 Portico Academy Trust works with key local partners to promote the welfare of children and protect them from harm.
+This includes providing a co-ordinated offer of early help assessment when additional needs of children are identified and contributing to inter-agency plans which provide additional support through a Child in Need or a Child Protection Plan. - All staff members have a duty to identify and respond to children who may be in need of help or protection.
+However, it should be remembered that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 Any member of staff, volunteer or visitor to the school who receives a disclosure of abuse, suspects that abuse may have occurred, or is concerned about a child's welfare, must report it immediately to the Designated Safeguarding Lead or, in their absence, one of the Deputy Designated Safeguarding Leads.
 This is so that discussion can take place regarding whether any support for the child can be managed internally via the school's own pastoral support process, or if an early help assessment is indicated, or a referral to Children's Social Care and/or the Police.
-The schools may seek advice from social care about a concern, if we are unsure how to respond.

-6.4 The contact details for the Designated Safeguarding Lead/s and the Deputy Designated Safeguarding Lead/s are prominently displayed in the school to ensure that all members of the school community have access to safeguarding support.
-In the absence of the Designated Safeguarding Lead and Deputy

-Designated Safeguarding Leads, the matter should be brought to the attention of the most senior member of staff.
+The schools may seek advice from social care about a concern, if we are unsure how to respond. - 6.3 The contact details for the Designated Safeguarding Lead/s and the Deputy Designated Safeguarding Lead/s are prominently displayed in the school to ensure that all members of the school community have access to safeguarding support.
+In the absence of the Designated Safeguarding Lead and Deputy Designated Safeguarding Leads, the matter should be brought to the attention of the most senior member of staff.
 If, for any reason, nobody is available, appropriate action should not be delayed from being taken.
 Any individual may refer to social care/police where there is suspected or actual risk of harm to a child.

-6.5 All action is taken in accordance with the following guidance and advice:

-- The 'SET Procedures (2019)' (Southend, Essex and Thurrock Safeguarding and Child Protection Procedures) - 'The Early Help Family Support Practitioner Toolkit (Threshold Document)', which can be downloaded from http://www.southendchildren.org - 'Keeping Children Safe in Education' (DfE, 2021) - 'Disqualification under the Childcare Act', 2006 (DfE, Aug 18) - 'Working Together to Safeguard Children' (HMG, 2018) - 'The Prevent Duty: Departmental advice for schools and childcare providers' (DfE, Aug 2015) - 'Revised Prevent Duty Guidance: for England and Wales' (HMG, April 2019) - 'Multi-agency statutory guidance on Female Genital Mutilation' (HMG, Oct 18) - 'What to do if you're worried a child is being abused' (HMG, 2015) - 'Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers' (HMG, July 2018)
+- 6.4 All action is taken in accordance with the following guidance and advice: - The 'SET Procedures (2022)' (Southend, Essex and Thurrock Safeguarding and Child Protection Procedures) - Southend Continuum of Need Threshold Document 'Right Help, Right Service, Right Time.'
+(Oct 2023) - 'The Early Help Framework' (Southend- Oct 2023) - 'Keeping Children Safe in Education' (DfE, 2024) - 'Disqualification under the Childcare Act 2006' (DfE, Aug 18) - 'Working Together to Safeguard Children 2023' - 'The Prevent Duty: Departmental advice for schools and childcare providers' (DfE, Aug 2015) - 'Revised Prevent Duty Guidance: for England and Wales' (HMG, Updated April 2021) - 'Multi-agency statutory guidance on Female Genital Mutilation' (HMG, Updated July 2020) - 'What to do if you're worried a child is being abused' (HMG, 2015) - 'Information Sharing: Advice for practitioners providing safeguarding services' (HMG, July 2018)